Your obsession with self-help books could be hurting your productivity

 As a society, we are obsessed with optimizing every part of our lives—our eating, sleeping, studying, exercising, relationship-ing, and, of course, working.
 As a result, the market for self-improvement content continues to skyrocket.
 In 2018, the self-help industry was worth about $10 billion per year in the United States alone.
 Experts predict an average of 5.6% yearly gains until 2022, at which point the market should be worth $13.2 billion, writes the Harvard Business Review.

 I’ve had my fair share of experience with self-improvement.
-As CEO of Jotform, I’m always looking for ways to maintain a balanced life while slowly growing my company.
+As CEO of JotForm, I’m always looking for ways to maintain a balanced life while slowly growing my company.

 But at a certain point, you have to wonder if the plethora of self-help advice is hurting us.
 In our endless mission to be more productive, could all those productivity hacks be harming your output?